AprilSylph/Palettes-for-Tumblr/README.md

 This addon only affects pages updated to use Tumblr's new web interface.
 This means Tumblr pages that do not usually offer the "Change Palette" button will not be affected.

 ### Change Palette
 This dropdown allows you to override Tumblr's colour scheme.
-You can choose a palette provided by Tumblr, or a palette provided by the addon.
+You can choose a palette provided by Tumblr, a palette provided by the addon, or any custom palettes you've defined.

+#### Manage...
+Click this button to open the palette manager.
+You can create and edit custom palettes on this page.

 ### Change Font
 This dropdown allows you to override Tumblr's font type.
 You can choose to keep the default font (Favorit), switch back to Helvetica Neue, or select a system font.